 Examples:

-We suggest that the color for the living room be <<*Options*!colors!*red/yellow/burnt orange>> and the contrasting trim color be <<*Options*!colors!*yellow/purple/royal blue>>.
+We suggest that the primary color for the living room be <<*Options*!colors!*red/yellow/burnt orange>> and the contrasting trim be <<*Options*!colors!*yellow/purple/royal blue>>.

-<<*Optional*!Disclaimer!Include disclaimer language?*We disclaim all liability if you try to shave your head with our chainsaw.>> (blah blah blah . . .) and furthermore <<*Optional*!Disclaimer!we also disclaim responsibility if you try to use our hedge trimmer to trim your fingernails.>> |
+<<*Optional*!Disclaimer!Include disclaimer language?*We disclaim all liability if you try to shave your head with our chainsaw.>> (blah blah blah . . .) and furthermore <<*Optional*!Disclaimer!*we also disclaim responsibility if you try to use our hedge trimmer to file down your fingernails.>> |

-Note: When used with an *Options* block of text, the automatic selection of subsequent choices by Pathagoras depends upon the position of the first choice, not its answer.
-So, in the first above example, if ‘yellow’ (the second option) is selected when the first *options* block is encountered, ‘purple’ (the second option in the subsequent options *block*) will be selected automatically when it is encountered.
+•The automatic selection of subsequent choices by Pathagoras in <<*Options*>> blocks depends upon the position of the choice made when the group is first encountered.
+So, in the first above example, if ‘yellow’ (the second option) is selected when the first block is encountered, ‘purple’ (the second option in the subsequent blocks of the same !group!) will be selected automatically when it is encountered.

 See also: